 We each have a different perception of what we might consider cheap, good value or expensive.

-It is perfectly possible to get a functional electric toothbrush for under CDN $50.
+It is perfectly possible to get a functional electric toothbrush for under £20.

-Increase that budget to around CDN $80 and you will be able to get yourself a very strong performing, good quality toothbrush.
-At this price, it will likely have what I deem to be the essential features you need.
+Increase that budget to around £40-50 and you will be able to get yourself a very strong performing, good quality toothbrush.
+At this price it will likely have what I deem to be the essential features you need.

-With this in mind, the retail price tag of CDN $249.99 for the DiamondClean 9000 seems expensive.
+With this in mind, the retail price tag of £340 for the DiamondClean 9000 seems, well, very expensive.

-Things tend to get a little more complicated as the actual selling price of electric toothbrushes tends to be approximately 20% less than the suggested retail price.
+Things tend to get a little more complicated as the actual selling price of electric toothbrushes in the UK and Europe tends to fall between 20-50% less than their suggested retail price.

 Although it would be argued otherwise, the prices are over-inflated intentionally.

 With this in mind, the price drops to £272 with 20% off or £170 with 50% off.